Tommytinny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This file script display the last 10 lines of /etc/passwd
 # File.
 5-firstlines
 This file script display the first 10 lines of /etc/passwd
+# File: 6-third_line
+This file script display the third line of the file "iacta".